SEO (search engine optimisation)

 The 10-point checklist

-Here's the list of 10 quick, easy and free things you can do to enhance your website for search engines.
+Here's the list of 10 quick and easy things you can do to enhance your website for search engines.
 These are not presented in any particular order.

 1. Use a sitemap

 RapidWeaver 5 (and above) comes supplied with a free Sitemap page style plugin.
 Use it.
 Not only will this give your end users an easy way of navigating the website and finding specific pages, but it also generates a sitemap.xml file in the top level directory of a website.
 Search engines frequently look for this file, and when they find one, it instantly unlocks the website and provides a detailed overview of your entire website.
 If you need a more advanced sitemap with options to customise the output and automatically ping search engines with your changes, then consider buying the Sitemap Plus plugin, now developed by Yourhead Software.
 Make sure the pages you want indexed are 'public' and not locked behind a login window or other firewall.

 3. Sensible page titles, keywords and descriptions